Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 South Haven

-South Haven is one of those Lake Michigan beach towns that people fall in love with and come back to year after year.
+South Haven is one of those Lake Michigan beach towns people fall in love with and return to year after year.
 You’ll find beautiful beaches, a charming walkable downtown with fun shops, cafes, and wineries, and that iconic red lighthouse at the end of a long pier that practically begs you to walk it at sunset.

 📍 South Haven Quick Facts